 In this research, it is shown that incorporation of both halophytes derived composts enhanced the organic carbon in Vigna unguiculata cultivated soil when compared to untreated control.
 Similar reports are available that incorporation of various organic amendments increased the organic carbon to 24.57 per cent with organic compost in soil of Solanum lycopersicum (Piya et al., 2018) and application of farmyard manure enhanced 45% organic carbon in soil (Abdalla et al., 2022).
 The increase in soil organic carbon in the current study may have been caused by both direct incorporation of organic matter through organic manures, which subsequent decomposed to raise the soil's organic carbon content, and increased root development, which collects organic leftovers (Shah and Ravindran, 2023).

-CONCLUSION
+5- CONCLUSIONS

 The current study demonstrated that applying Suaeda maritima compost along with cow dung manure and Azospirillum greatly enhanced the physical, chemical, and biological characteristics of the soil.

 This integrated nutrient management approach enhanced soil microbial population and enzymatic activities, indicating an improved microbial functioning and nutrient cycling.
 Although soil pH, electrical conductivity, and bulk density declined, soil porosity and organic carbon content increased concurrently, suggesting an improved soil fertility and structure.

 Overall, the combined use of halophytic compost along with cow dung manure, and Azospirillum proved to be an effective and sustainable strategy for improving coastal salt affected agricultural soil.